 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. A Contractor may transfer its rights and obligations under an Exploitation Contract in whole or in part only with the prior consent of the Council , based on the recommendations of the Commission
+1. A Contractor may transfer its rights and obligations under an Exploitation Contract in whole or in part only with the prior written consent of the [Sponsoring State, and the] Council , based on the recommendations of the Commission [and with notification to the Sponsoring State].

 5. The Commission shall not recommend approval of the transfer if it would:

-(a) Involve conferring on the Transferee a Plan of Work, the approval of which would be forbidden by Article 6 (3) (c) of Annex III to the Convention; or(b)
+(a) Involve conferring on the Transferee a Plan of Work, the approval of which would be forbidden by Article 6 (3) (c) of Annex III to the Convention; or

-(c) If any circumstances under Regulations 15(2) or (3) are applicable.
+[(b) Allow the Transferee to Monopolize the conduct of activities in the Area [with regard to the Resource category covered by the Exploitation Contract or to Monopolize or significantly control the production of any single Mineral or metal produced globally; or]]

+b.
+Alt.1 Allow the Transferee to obtain significant control or monopolize the exploitation activities in the Area, or Permit the Transferee, its holdings, subsidiaries, affiliated and ultimate parent companies to obtain significant control, market dominance or monopoly in the production of any single mineral or metal produced globally.(c) If any circumstances under Regulations 15(2) or (3) are applicable.

+(d) be foreseen that neither the Managing Company of the Contractor nor the Managing Company of the Transferee will issue a Parent Company Liability Statement

+6. bis The Authority shall levy a Transfer Profit Share, on any gain realised from the direct or indirect transfer of rights under an Exploitation Contract.

+11. If a Contractor initiates a transfer of its rights and obligations under an Exploitation Contract to another entity without prior written consent of the Sponsoring State and the Council, the contract shall terminate.

 Please indicate the rationale for the proposal.
 [150-word limit]